Dowagiac – Southwestern Michigan College

 The Agricultural Operations program provides students with a solid background in plant and soil science, precision agriculture, water management, entomology, plant pathology and business management.

 The Fruit and Vegetable Crop Management program provides students an opportunity to apply practical knowledge and training on the selection, use, and management of fruit and vegetable crops.

-A few things to consider regarding St. Joseph County and the surrounding area:
+A few things to consider about the agriculture industry in Cass County and the surrounding area:

 - Berrien and St. Joseph counties are ranked second and third, respectively, in the state for revenue from vegetable production, with nearly 50,000 acres combined dedicated to vegetable production.

 - Van Buren County is home to more than 307 fruit and tree nut operations, and is ranked number one in Michigan for revenue generated from those growers.

 - Cass County’s top commodity is hog and pig production, with more than 260 operations in the county.

 - The southwest Michigan area is home to a few dozen wineries.
 The wine industry contributes more than $300 million annually to the state’s economy.